eidelen/MilitaryOperationsResearchRecipes/README.md

 Due to limited resources the headquarter does not know the exact weather at the enemy's airport and can establish these links only retrospectively.
 The responsible soldiers have a lot of detailed knowledge but are overwhelmed with the task of combining all these aspects.
 Not so the mathematician.
-With the input of the soldiers she comes up quickly with a <b>Hidden Markov Model</b>.
+With the input of the soldiers and reviewing long term weather statistics she comes up quickly with a <b>Hidden Markov Model</b>.
+The transition probabilities of foggy, rainy and sunny periods together with observations of previous attacks, allows an estimation for tomorrow's battle.
 <p align="center"><img alt="target location" src="docs/img/attackHMMGraph.png" width="50%"></p>